 This extraordinary quilt was created by Harriet Powers, an African American woman who was born a slave in Georgia in 1837.
 Powers is thought to have orally dictated a description of each square of her quilt to Jennie Smith, who had purchased the first quilt Powers made, and arranged for it to be exhibited at the Cotton States Exposition in Atlanta in 1895.
 This second quilt is thought to have been commissioned by a group of "faculty ladies" at Atlanta University, and given (together with Powers's descriptions) as a gift to a retiring trustee.
 What follows is Powers' descriptions of all fifteen blocks starting in the upper left and moving to the right.

 1. Job praying for his enemies.
 Job crosses.
 Job's coffin.

 2. The dark day of May 19, 1780.
 The seven stars were seen 12 N. in the day.
 The cattle wall went to bed, chickens to roost and the trumpet was blown.
 The sun went off to a small spot and then to darkness.

 3. The serpent lifted up by Moses and women bringing their children to look upon it to be healed.

 4. Adam and Eve in the garden.
 Eve tempted by the serpent.
 Adam's rib by which Eve was made.
 The sun and the moon.
 God's all-seeing eye and God's merciful hand.

 5. John baptizing Christ and the spirit of God descending and resting upon his shoulder like a dove.

-6. John cast over board of the ship and swallowed by a whale.
+6. Jonah cast over board of the ship and swallowed by a whale.
 Turtles.

 7. God created two of every kind, male and female.